liquibase/gradle-liquibase-plugin/README.md

 News
 ----
+### March 6, 2021
+Liquibase version 4.3.0 has a bug that causes the gradle plugin to break.
+This appears to be fixed in Liquibase 4.3.1.

 ### September 5, 2020
 Liquibase 4.0.0 is out, and the initial testing shows that it is compatible with the Liquibase Gradle plugin.